Laser ResurfacingSkip to the navigation

 You may not be a good candidate for laser resurfacing if you:

-- Have had skin color changes, scarring, or thickened tissue (fibrosis) as a result of earlier treatment.
+- Have had skin color changes, scarring, or thickened tissue (fibrosis) from earlier treatment.

 - Have a history of abnormal scarring (keloid or hypertrophic scars).

-- Are currently using isotretinoin (a drug used to treat acne) or have used it within the last 6 to 12 months.
-This increases the risk of scarring after the procedure.
+- Are using isotretinoin (a drug used to treat acne) or have used it in the last 6 to 12 months.
+This raises the risk of scarring.

 - Have a bacterial or viral infection of the skin.